La Mascara (EP)

 La Mascara is an EP by The Blackeyed Susans released in November 1998.
 It peaked at No. 5 on the AIR Charts in November 1988 and No. 6 on the Australian Music Report's Alternative Singles/EP chart.
 Las Mascara was nominated for 'Best Single/EP (Independent)' at the 1999 Music Industry Critics Awards.

 A video for "To Skin a Man" was produced and directed by Adam Kyle and Holly Shorland.
-The song featured in season one of the Australian television drama series, The Secret Life of Us.
+The song was featured in the first season of the Australian television drama series, The Secret Life of Us.